JustCunn/fl-code/README.md

-# Code from the Federated Learning section of the Uscalt BT Young Scientist project
+# Code from the Federated Learning section of the Uscalt BT Young Scientist project (Ammendments Below)

 # !
 IMPORTANT AMMENDMENTS !